 Upcoming Word Parties

 Volunteers will be oriented and receive information about this project in order to interact with and educate the visiting public.
 Volunteers will work one three-hour shift a day either at the Visitor Center or the Boat Landing Road site where fisherman will bring in the catch, explaining the project to the visiting public.
-Malheur NWR and Friends MNWR have partnered with several other organizations to capture/mark/recapture 10,000 carp from May 19-30, 2014; carp will be tagged, and age/length/weight data will be recorded to determine the carp population estimates of Malheur Lake.
+Malheur NWR and Friends MNWR have partnered with several other organizations to bring in commercial fishermen to capture 10,000 carp from May 19-30, 2014; carp will be tagged, and age/length/weight data will be recorded to determine the carp population estimates of Malheur Lake.
 This project is being watched nationally to see whether commercial fishing is a viable carp control strategy; and whether it is economically feasible to use the carp for food and fertilizer.
 Carp is an invasive species threatening the aquatic health of the waters at Malheur because carp destroy aquatic vegetation that migrating waterfowl depend on.
 The work is scheduled for May 19 through May 30 to capture and tag the carp; but if you would like to volunteer anytime during the two-week period May 19-30, please contact us if you would like to volunteer for this project.
 Accommodations will be at the fire bunkhouse, and if necessary other volunteer housing on the refuge; limited RV space and tent camping is available.

 Bobolink Count - June 6, 7, 8